Study Law Abroad (2026): LL.M, PhD, Scholarships & Global Legal Career Guide

 FAQs on Studying Law Abroad for Indian Law Graduates (2026)

-1. Can Indian law graduates study law abroad after completing LL.B?
+1. Can international students study law abroad after completing an LL.B degree?

-2. Which country is best for LL.M abroad for Indian law students?
+2. Which country is best to study law abroad in 2026?

 3. Is an LL.M degree from a foreign university valid in India?